Non-Halo Structures and their Effects on Gravitational Lensing: Acknowledgements

 \section{Acknowledgements}

-We acknowledge insightful comments on the manuscript from Simona Vegetti, Carlo Giocoli, and Giulia Despali.
-T. R. thanks the Observatoire de la C\^ote d’Azur, the DIPC, and the Erasmus+ program for making this joint research work possible.
+We acknowledge insightful comments on the manuscript from Simona Vegetti, Carlo Giocoli, Giulia Despali, Kiaki Taro Inoue, Simon Birrer and the anonymous referee.
+T.R. thanks the Observatoire de la C\^ote d’Azur, the DIPC, and the Erasmus+ program for making this joint research work possible.
 J.S., R.A. and O.H. acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programmes: Grant agreement No. 716151 (BACCO) for J.S. and R.A.; and grant agreement No.\ 679145 (COSMO-SIMS) for O.H.
 The authors thankfully acknowledge the computer resources at MareNostrumIV and technical support provided by the Barcelona Supercomputing Center (RES-AECT-2019-3-0015).